Nike's Strategy Analysis

 - Despite recent revenue contractions, NIKE maintains a highly robust balance sheet with $9.2 billion in cash, cash equivalents, and short-term investments as of May 2025, providing significant liquidity to fund share repurchases, dividends, and strategic investments.

-What's the winning aspiration for NIKE, Inc. strategy
+What's the winning aspiration for Nike strategy

 To achieve sustainable, profitable long-term growth by leading with sport, creating innovative, 'must-have' products, and building deep personal consumer connections that empower all individuals to reach their full potential.